 Phony phone solicitations, identity theft and data breaches are on the rise.
 With more than 198,000 reports of fraud in 2020, according to the Federal Trade Commission, it is more important than ever to monitor and protect your financial information.
 Credit freezes, also known as security freezes, are a way for victims of identity theft or compromised financial information to protect their accounts against fraud.
 Here’s what you need to know about freezing your credit.

 What is a credit freeze?

-A credit freeze helps prevent identity thieves from opening new credit accounts in your name.
-That’s because most creditors require access to your financial data before issuing credit.
-But if you’ve frozen your credit, new creditors can’t look at your credit report without your permission.
+A credit freeze locks your credit report until you approve its release—making it harder for identity thieves to open new credit accounts in your name.
+If you’ve frozen your credit, new creditors can’t look at your credit report without your permission.
 (Your current creditors, government agencies and debt collectors can still access your data.)
 A freeze doesn’t affect your credit score or prevent you from accessing your own credit report.
 Your accounts remain open, so it’s a good idea to keep monitoring your bank and credit accounts for signs of fraud.

 Lifting the freeze

 To apply for credit again, you'll need to lift the freeze in one of two ways.
 Credit bureaus can provide a PIN or do a general lift of the freeze, and both will allow a Creditor to review your credit file.
 Not all Creditors can use the PIN, so be aware of both methods and ask which method will be required prior to applying.

 You can also lift the freeze for a specific time period by contacting the credit reporting agencies.
 Depending on state law, you may be charged a fee each time your freeze is lifted.
 To end your freeze permanently, you need to submit a request to the three credit bureaus.
 In many states, the freeze remains until you request to remove it, but some states remove the freeze automatically after seven years.